-Temperature is clearly one of the most important drivers of plant phenology (e.g. Pinto et al., 2011; Flynn and Wolkovich, 2018).
-An earlier budburst and a lengthening of the growing season in Mediterranean and other ecosystems over the globeEurope, due to increased temperatures, have been reported by many studies (e.g. Peñuelas et al., 2002; Menzel et al., 2006; Gordo and Sanz, 2009; García-Mozo et al., 2010; Jeong et al., 2011).
-However, it was hypothesized that changes in precipitation may be more important than changes in temperature in affecting the phenology of Mediterranean plant species (Penuelas et al., 2004).
-Still, available information is scarce.
-Few studies indicated that precipitation can have an impact on the onset of some phenophases, such as flowering and fruiting (Penuelas et al., 2004; García-Mozo et al., 2010; Swidrak et al., 2013).
-Nevertheless, for tree growth and overall ecosystem productivity, summer drought is the most limiting period (Niinemets, 2010; Lempereur et al., 2017) and the overwhelming importance of precipitation over the growing season is clear (e.g. Pereira et al., 2007; Oliveira et al., 2016).
-Mediterranean trees adjust their vegetative activity to take advantage of the most favourable periods of the year, temperature and water related, which is mainly in spring (Gordo and Sanz, 2010; Misson et al., 2011; Pinto et al., 2011).
-Studies have shown both total and seasonal precipitation to be important for tree growth (Besson et al., 2014; Oliveira et al., 2016) and Oliveira et al. (2016).
-For example, emphasized the importance of spring precipitation.
+Temperature is one of the most important drivers of plant phenology (e.g. Pinto et al., 2011; Flynn and Wolkovich, 2018).
+An earlier budburst and a lengthening of the growing season due to increased temperatures, have been reported in many studies (e.g. Peñuelas et al., 2002; Menzel et al., 2006; Gordo and Sanz, 2009; García-Mozo et al., 2010; Jeong et al., 2011).
+However, it was hypothesized that precipitation may be more important than temperature for the phenology of Mediterranean plant species (Penuelas et al., 2004).
+Still, available information of the effects of precipitation on phenology is scarce.
+Few studies indicated that precipitation had an impact on the onset of some phenophases, such as flowering and fruiting (Penuelas et al., 2004; García-Mozo et al., 2010; Swidrak et al., 2013).
+For tree growth and overall ecosystem productivity, summer drought is the most limiting period (Niinemets, 2010; Lempereur et al., 2017) while precipitation over the growing season determines growth and productivity (e.g. Pereira et al., 2007; Oliveira et al., 2016).
+Mediterranean trees are plastic and adjust their vegetative activity to the periods when water is available and temperatures are favourable, mainly during spring (Gordo and Sanz, 2010; Misson et al., 2011; Pinto et al., 2011).
+Both total and seasonal precipitation are important for tree growth (Besson et al., 2014; Oliveira et al., 2016).
 Costa et al. (2002) suggested that winter precipitation enhanced early spring growth while Costa-e-Silva et al. (2015) reported reductions in stem growth due to a dry winter.
-Finally, Costa et al. (2016), comparing cork growth on different sites with different local environmental conditions, identified different sensitivities to climate and concluded that cork oak strategies to cope with drought range from drought tolerance to drought avoidance.
+Furthermore, Costa et al. (2016), studying cork oak growth on different sites, identified different sensitivities to climate, showing that cork oak strategies to cope with drought ranged from drought tolerance to drought avoidance.
 The effect of temperature on tree growth seems to be tightly linked to the precipitation (Sardans and Peñuelas, 2013; Oliveira et al., 2016), stimulating growth if warmer temperatures occur in wetter years and having no effect or decreasing growth in dry years.
-However, it is not clear how these two climatic drivers affect the timing and length of other tree phenophases.
-For most deciduous and evergreen species, the growing season length depends on the timing of budburst in the spring but also on leaf senescence in autumn.
-For example, Jeong et al. (2011), reporting changes in phenology on the northern hemisphere suggested that the lengthening of the growing season was due to extended leaf senescence in autumn rather than an earlier budburst.
+However, it is not clear how these two climatic drivers affect the timing and length of other tree phenophases such shoot elongation or leaf senescence.
+For most deciduous and evergreen species, the length of the growing season depends on the timing of budburst in spring but also on leaf senescence in autumn.
+For example, Jeong et al. (2011), reporting changes in phenology on the northern hemisphere suggested that the lengthening of the growing season was due to an extended leaf senescence period in autumn rather than an earlier budburst.
 But, Han et al. (2018), reported both an earlier spring growth and an extended leaf senescence, in European forests.
-In the Mediterranean region, Gordo and Sanz (2009) reported that an extended growing season was due to an earlier budburst in the spring, in a study with 29 perennial species.
+In the Mediterranean region, Gordo and Sanz (2009), in a study with 29 perennial species, reported that an extended growing season was due to an earlier budburst in the spring.